Work with an architect for your home

 How much or how little you commission an architect is up to you – from coming up with an initial design to seeing the project through to completion.

-Choosing a RIBA accredited Chartered Practice will give you peace of mind.
+Choosing an RIBA-accredited Chartered Practice will give you peace of mind.
 They comply with strict criteria covering insurance, health and safety and quality management systems.
-Many of our accredited practices work on domestic projects so you'll be able to find the right match.
+They have extensive experience so you'll be able to find the right match for your project.